andreipfeiffer/css-in-js/README.md

 **Observations**:
 - need to [split static & dynamic styles](https://github.com/vercel/styled-jsx#dynamic-styles), otherwise it will render duplicate output
 - cannot use nesting, like `& span`, or `&:hover`
-- don't know how to see/debug client toggled styles, as they are nowhere to be found in dev tools (in production)
 - user input styles: it generates a new class name for each change, but it removes the old one
 - unique class names are added to elements that are not targetted in style definition (highly polluted html)